MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/solidworks.md

 ---
 author: keno-msft
-description: Describes, in tutorial format, how to use Dassault SOLIDWORKS to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.author: keno ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
+description: Describes, in tutorial format, how to use Dassault SOLIDWORKS to prepare 3D models for use in Dynamics 365 Guides and Microsoft Power Apps ms.author: keno ms.date: 03/20/2020 ms.service: crm-online ms.topic: article
-title: Use Dassault SOLIDWORKS to prepare 3D models for use in Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
+title: Use Dassault SOLIDWORKS to prepare 3D models for use in Dynamics 365 Guides and Power Apps ms.reviewer: v-brycho
 ---

-# Use Dassault Systèmes SOLIDWORKS to prepare 3D models for use in Dynamics 365 mixed-reality applications
+# Use Dassault Systèmes SOLIDWORKS to prepare 3D models for use in Dynamics 365 Guides and in mixed-reality components included in apps created with Power Apps

 There are several ways you can optimize 3D models for mixed reality by using Dassault Systèmes SOLIDWORKS.
 This tutorial provides easy-to-follow procedures for each of these methods.
 Some of the procedures are redundant, so you might not need to use them all.
 Experiment with each procedure and decide what best suits your use case.

 Sections of this tutorial are for 2019 and later only, and assume you've successfully installed the SOLIDWORKS XR Exporter on your local PC.

 > [!IMPORTANT]
-> This document is created strictly for informative purposes to demonstrate how Dassault Systèmes SOLIDWORKS works with Microsoft Dynamics 365 mixed-reality apps.
+> This document is created strictly for informative purposes to demonstrate how Dassault Systèmes SOLIDWORKS works with Microsoft Dynamics 365 Guides and Power Apps.
 Your use of third-party applications is subject to terms between you and the third party.
 Microsoft is not affiliated with, is not a partner to, and does not endorse or sponsor Dassault or any of Dassault Systèmes' products.
 There are [other content-creation apps](convert-models.md#tools-for-exporting-cad-models) you can use to prepare your 3D models.

 ## What is Dassault Systèmes SOLIDWORKS?
 SOLIDWORKS tools enable you to leverage 3D models throughout the organization, bringing processes together so you can get products to market faster.
 [Read more about SOLIDWORKS](https://www.solidworks.com/).

 ## Optimize 3D models by using SOLIDWORKS

-You can use the features discussed in this tutorial to optimize 3D models for use in Dynamics 365 mixed-reality apps.
+You can use the features discussed in this tutorial to optimize 3D models for use in Dynamics 365 Guides and Power Apps.
 Depending on how complex your model is, you might be able to just export it as a GLB file or you might need to use a combination of several features.

 ## Remove features with the Simplify tool